dralshehri/hijridate/docs/index.rst

 complete alignment with the official Umm al-Qura calendar.
 That makes it more accurate and broader in terms of years included, 1300-1500 AH.

-When it comes to performance, even though *Hijri Converter* package does extra date validations, its conversion from Hijri to Gregorian and back is seven (or five, when validating Hijri date) times faster than that of *Umalqurra* package.
+When it comes to performance, using *Hijri Converter* package to convert from Hijri to Gregorian and back is seven times faster (or five times faster, with Hijri date validation enabled) than that when *Umalqurra* package was used.

 .. code-block:: bash